 Growing up in Chatham, Elizabeth and her family felt a great deal of backing from the Chatham United Methodist Church and were able to view its generous benevolence first-hand.
 “The church family is very supportive.”
 The congregation also visited residents of Methodist Manor (closed in 2001) in Branchville regularly.
 Members saw directly how residents of the Homes benefitted from their annual collection, given around Mother’s Day.
 Elizabeth says that when she thinks of the Homes, certain things come to mind — “A very homey atmosphere, relatively easy access to friends and a place for keeping seniors safe.”

-Elizabeth appreciates the whole idea of the Fellowship Fund, its essential support of the Homes’ mission and that it continues to support the organization.
+Elizabeth appreciates the whole idea of benevolent care, its essential support of the Homes’ mission and that it continues to support the organization.
 Among all the services offered, she’s also happy to know the Homes has Memory Support residences for seniors with Alzheimer’s and other dementias.

 Among its many effects, her vote of confidence keeps the Keat family tradition vibrant and leaves a legacy for others.
 “I feel at this point in my life I’m able to continue giving donations and would like to keep it up because I think you’re doing a great job and there’s certainly a need for it.”

-To make a secure online donation to the United Methodist Homes Foundation visit our donation page.
+To make a secure online donation to the United Methodist Communities Foundation visit our donation page.